 Our steadfast focus to provide customer-centric solutions especially in retail last mile connectivity brought unrealised opportunity for us to grow and capture undisputed market share.
-As a further testament to our strategic outlook to capture be required under applicable laws, we approved the change in name from "Adani Transmission Limited" to "Adani Energy Solutions Limited" along with the consequential amendments required to be made in the Memorandum of Association and Articles of Association.
+As a further testament to our strategic outlook to capture undisputed market share, we entered the smart meters market.
+This enabled us to understand customer energy needs and put us in a favourable position to expand.